advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

    [Stripe](https://stripe.com/docs/api) for online payments

-   [Nodemailer](https://nodemailer.com/about/) for sending emails to clients
+   [Nodemailer](https://nodemailer.com/about/) for sending emails to clients :mailbox:

 # **Tests**
    This is the section where you mention all the different tests that can be performed with code examples